-Ludovic LecointreChief Executive OfficerLudovic Lecointre holds a Doctor of Pharmacy degree, with a primary background in chemistry.
-During the first 15 years of his career, he held executive R&D positions at such pharmaceutical companies as Bristol-Myers Squibb, Parke-Davis, and Pfizer.
-Over the next 12 years, he ran his own company (13 employees, €3.5 million/year in sales) in the field of health.
-In parallel, he was appointed to the French national health agency as an expert on chemistry, manufacturing and controls (CMC) aspects for drug registration files.
-In mid-2016, he created Iconeus.
-Since that date, he has acted as the CEO of this start-up dedicated to functional neuroimaging.
+Ludovic Lecointre, Pharm.DChief Executive OfficerLudovic Lecointre holds a Doctor of Pharmacy degree, and has a primary background in chemistry.
+After holding executive R&D positions at pharmaceutical companies such as Bristol-Myers Squibb, Parke-Davis and Pfizer, he ran his own company (13 employees, €3.5 million in annual sales) in the field of health for 12 years.
+Alongside this, he was appointed to the French national health agency as an expert on chemistry, manufacturing and controls (CMC) for drug registration filings.

-Bruno OsmanskiChief Technical OfficerBruno Osmanski graduated in 2010 from ESPCI Paris, a French Grande École for industrial physics and chemistry.
-That same year, he also obtained a Master’s degree in fundamental acoustics from Paris Diderot University.
-He went on to obtain his PhD in 2014, based on research performed at the Langevin Institute on ultrafast imaging for blood flow applications, including functional ultrasound imaging of the brain.
-As a postdoc, he joined the Neurophysiology & New Microscopies Laboratory (INSERM) for two years to study the mechanisms of neurovascular coupling using functional ultrasound, fMRI and two-photon imaging.
+Bruno Osmanski, PhDChief Technical OfficerBruno Osmanski graduated in 2010 from ESPCI Paris, a leading French engineering school.
+That same year, he also obtained a master’s in fundamental acoustics from Paris Diderot University.
+He obtained his PhD in 2014 at the Langevin Institute, in ultrafast imaging for blood flow applications, including functional ultrasound imaging of the brain.
+He joined the Neurophysiology & New Microscopies Laboratory (Prof. Serge Charpak, INSERM) as a postdoctoral scientist to study the mechanisms of neurovascular coupling using functional ultrasound, fMRI and two-photon imaging.